 When dealing with disaster you want to get back to normal living as soon as possible.
-During the recovery process you may be getting multiple checks from your insurer to cover costs of temporary repairs, permanent repairs, and replacement of belongings that were destroyed.
+During the recovery process, you may be getting multiple checks from your insurer to cover the costs of temporary repairs, permanent repairs, and replacement of belongings that were destroyed.
 Knowing where your funds will be delivered and what you should do with them will be the key to getting your home back on track.

 What Happens First

 - Filing your claim starts the insurance process.